serverless/enterprise/docs/update.md

 ```sh
 $ sls plugin install -n @serverless/enterprise-plugin
 ```
+**Note**: Make sure the enterprise-plugin is first in the list of plugins as it must be loaded before other plugins.

 Include your Tenant and App name in your sls yaml file
 ```sh